-I had the rare honour of reviewing my own book for GrassRoots.
-That piece has stood the test of time pretty well, and is reproduced here in full.
+I had the rare privilege of reviewing my own work for GrassRoots.
+That 2003 piece has stood the test of time pretty well, and is reproduced here.

-A lot of people deserve credit that the project has come so far.
-But the one man who really made it happen was Meuryn Hughes at Aureus Publishing, who took a chance on an unknown author and commissioned me to write Give My Regards To Queen Street.
-Sadly Meuryn was taken seriously ill as the publication date approached and was unable to finish what he’d started.
-By then, though, the book had been written and this was largely due to him and his reply to my initial synopsis.
+Many people deserve credit that things have come so far, not least Meuryn Hughes at Aureus Publishing.
+Meuryn – having gambled on an unknown author – sadly became seriously ill as publication approached.
+But the book owed much to him and his enthusiastic reception of my initial synopsis.
 “I don’t know much about non-League football”, he wrote.
 “But I’m fed up with the moneybags Premiership and I think a lot of others are too.”

-So, what’s it all about?
+So what’s it all about?
 Well (deep breath) – Halesowen Harriers, Boldmere, Alvechurch, Shifnal, Nuneaton, Worcester, Sutton Coldfield, Burton, Racing Club Warwick, Paget, Hednesford, Wolverhampton Casuals, Bridgnorth, Mile Oak, Stafford, Halesowen Town, Willenhall, Bilston, West Midlands Police, Bedworth, Bromsgrove, Stourbridge, Telford, Polesworth, Tamworth, Kidderminster, Tipton, Redditch, Rugby, Moor Green, Tividale, Solihull, Wednesfield, Atherstone, Handsworth Continental Star and Leamington.
-It’s history by stealth because it deals extensively with the region’s footballing past.
-And it concentrates most on the debt owed by big clubs to the small.
+Expect history by stealth that deals extensively with this region’s rich footballing past – but, crucially, highlights the debt owed by big clubs to their smaller neighbours.

-I hope you enjoy reading about our journey as much as we did making it.
+I hope you enjoy reading about our journey.

-Give My Regards To Queen Street is available from June, on Amazon or directly from this website.
-You can choose from hardback, paperback or Kindle download.
-Prices start at £9.99 and all profits will be donated to Severn Hospice.
+Give My Regards To Queen Street will be available on Amazon or directly from here.
+You can choose hardback, paperback or Kindle download.
+Prices start at £9.99 with all profits donated to Severn Hospice.

-Thank you for helping us remember a genuine football man who always made time for others.
+Thank you for helping remember a genuine football man who always made time for others.